openmpf/openmpf-docker/README.md

 Otherwise, if you do have access to a private Docker registry, then run:

 - `./scripts/docker-generate-compose-files.sh <registry> [<repository>=openmpf] [<image-tag>=latest]`
+Note that repository and image-tag are optional parameters and have a default value of openmpf and latest respectively.

 Note that this will also generate `swarm-compose.yml`, which you will use if you choose to follow the [Swarm Deployment Guide](SWARM.md).